 What is technology investing?
 Ways to invest

-- Technology Select Sector SPDR (NYSEARCA:XLK): This fund is one of the largest in the sector, with net assets of US$82.78 billion.
+- Technology Select Sector SPDR (ARCA:XLK): This fund is one of the largest in the sector, with net assets of US$82.78 billion.
 There are 67 holdings in this fund, which was started on December 16, 1998.
-Just like iShares, this fund has all the major names in the industry including Visa (NYSE:V), Mastercard (NYSE:MA), Cisco (NASDAQ:CSCO), Intel (NASDAQ:INTC) along with Apple, Microsoft and Alphabet.
+This fund also has all the major names in the industry, including Visa (NYSE:V), Mastercard (NYSE:MA), Cisco (NASDAQ:CSCO) and Intel (NASDAQ:INTC), along with Apple, Microsoft and Alphabet.

-- iShares Global Tech ETF (NYSEARCA:IXN): Unlike the US iShare ETF, this fund focuses on technology companies from around the world.
-Founded in 2001, the fund provides exposure to Japan, Korea, Taiwan and Germany, in addition to a 79 percent exposure to US companies.
-Its international holdings include Samsung Electronics (KRX:005930) and Taiwan Semiconductor Manufacturing Company (TW:2330).
+- iShares Global Tech ETF (ARCA:IXN): Unlike the iShares US Technology ETF, this iShares fund focuses on technology companies from around the world.
+Founded in 2001, it provides exposure to Japan, Korea, Taiwan and Germany, but also offers 79 percent exposure to US companies.
+Its international holdings include Samsung Electronics (KRX:005930) and Taiwan Semiconductor Manufacturing Company (TPE:2330).